-Of course, online programs are only part of the Simmons College picture.
+Of course, online programs are only part of the Simmons University picture.
 There’s also campus life!
 Simmons offers both undergraduate and graduate programs anchored on campus.
-Here are just a few facts that show why life on the Simmons College campus could be a great fit for you.
+Here are just a few facts that show why life on the Simmons University campus could be a great fit for you.

 - It’s a green campus.
 Simmons emphasizes sustainability.
 They’ve updated most of their buildings to be as energy-efficient as they can, according to the college’s energy efficiency standards.
 They also make an effort to recycle, and encourages employees to use public transportation.
 Students can even study environmental science and sustainability!

 - Campus safety is a priority.
-The Simmons College Police Department operates 24/7 to make sure the campus is safe for students, faculty and employees alike.
+The Simmons University Police Department operates 24/7 to make sure the campus is safe for students, faculty and employees alike.